The Office of the Registrar of the Supreme Court of Canada

-- An increase (35%) in Budgetary Statutory spending.
+- A decrease (64%) in Budgetary Statutory spending.

-The decrease of 3% ($174,642) was noted in the total operating expenditures (Vote 50) in comparison to the same quarter of the previous year.
+The increase of 17% ($929,216) was noted in the total operating expenditures (Vote 50) in comparison to the same quarter of the previous year.
 The variance between both quarters is attributed to:

-- The immediate settlement of the severance pay and termination benefits ($368,955) arising from the revision to specified collective agreements; and
+- The immediate settlement of the severance pay and termination benefits ($619,388 or 67%) arising from the revision to specified collective agreements; and

-- Timing differences in informatics acquisitions between both quarters, among which the laptop replacement program represents 30% ($98,148) of the total variance, having been incurred in the third quarter of 2010-11 as opposed to the second quarter of 2011-12;
+- Timing differences in informatics acquisitions and services between both quarters, among which the laptop replacement program represents 9% ($84,726), and other computer services, 3% ($26,366) of the total variance;

-- Timing differences on the settlement of acquired goods and services for the remaining variance (-$49,857 and -15% of total variance).
+- Timing differences on the settlement of acquired goods and services for the remaining variance ($41,615 or 4%).

 Other expenditure categories (for both operating and statutory) have remained fairly stable in comparison to the same quarter of the previous year.

 Figure 1: Comparison of Authorities Granted and Used